thomasverelst/blockcopy-video-processing-pytorch/README.md

 <img src="https://thomasverelst.github.io/blockcopy_teaser.png" width="300" />\

-## Coming soon
-At the moment, we only provide a basic blockcopy implementation for semantic segmentation.
-Coming soon:

-* more documentation in the codebase and implementation
-* code improvements for better analysis and debugging
-* more efficient code with less overhead
-* improved semantic segmentation model

 ## Code structure
 There is an installable package of the blockcopy framework in `blockcopy` folder, which is used in the codebases for the separate tasks.
 Each task has its own readme with additional instructions for that codebase.